Baked Chilean Sea Bass with Pesto

 Chilean sea bass is a rich, buttery fish that pairs perfectly with roasted vegetables, risotto or a simple green salad.
 In this recipe, I roast cherry tomatoes right in the pan with the sea bass.

 Looking for more easy seafood recipes made in 29 minutes or less?
-Check out these 5 recipes!
+Check out these easy recipes!

 And don’t forget to head to Santa Monica Seafood’s website to order your Seafood Express box!
 Remember to use the code Whitney10 for $10 off your order and free shipping.